KBR0551/IPL-data-Analysis-using-Databricks-SQL/README.md

  4) IPL Data Analysis- Read from Gold Layer.ipynb

 Output Validation:

-Each report in gold layer is comapred against the reports in https://www.iplt20.com/stats/2008 for accuracy.
+Each report in gold layer is comapred against the reports in https://www.iplt20.com/stats/2008 for at leat 95% accuracy, since this datasets are not from official IPL website.

 Purple Cap Comparision.